cs-ufm/linkmybio/README.md

 So obviously for this project you will need:

-- multiple destination where you want to send your followers, it might include: LinkedIn profile, Facebook profile, Instagram profile(s), personal blog, web store, etc.
+- multiple destination where you want to send your followers, it might include: LinkedIn profile, Facebook profile, Instagram profile(s), personal blog, web store, latest youtube video etc.
 - develop it in Flask
 - read the content dynamically via a yaml file (links.yaml)
 - generate the buttons with the correct href to *redirect*